jenkinsci/generic-webhook-trigger-plugin/README.md

 * Or, add some request parameter (or header, or post content) and use the **regexp filter** to trigger only if that parameter has a specific value.

-## Authentication
+### Token parameter

 There is a special `token` parameter.
-When supplied, it is used with [Build Token Root Plugin](https://wiki.jenkins.io/display/JENKINS/Build+Token+Root+Plugin) to authenticate.
+When supplied, the invocation will only trigger jobs with that exact token.

 ![Parameter](https://github.com/jenkinsci/generic-webhook-trigger-plugin/blob/master/sandbox/configure-token.png)